Children in conflict zones now face a danger as deadly as the bombs and bullets they have survived. Coronavirus.

 Yes, we ship worldwide on most items but please check the details on the item page to make sure.

 Is shipping included?

 Shipping to the UK mainland is included on all items.
-Unfortunately, we don’t ship outside the UK.
+Shipping to Europe is £5.
+Shipping anywhere else is £10.

 I’ve changed my mind.
 What happens next?